dillacorn/ahtarchy/README.md

 # `arch dilla.hypr.files`

-# DOS2UNIX is required for all scripts currently..
+# dos2unix command is required for all scripts currently (written/modified on windows)..
 Plan to change of course.

 - **Preview Images**: **TO_BE_ADDED**
 - **Distro**: [Arch Linux](https://archlinux.org/)